Your ward councillors are:

-Ideas for making your area a better place to live, which might attract HEIP funding, were submitted to your local councillor, Residents' Association, Community Involvement Officer or Estate Manager, for discussion at a ward team meeting.
+Ideas for making your area a better place to live, which might attract HEIP funding, were submitted to your local councillor, Residents' Association, Community Involvement Officer or Housing Management Officer, for discussion at a ward team meeting.

 The HEIP Panel met on 2 August to assess the suggestons.
 View the outcome of the assesment on scheme suggestions as submitted by the Fishergate Ward Team.